Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Evolution in locked invasions}\\ Given that small changes in model parameters do not affect the velocities of locked fronts, it is not clear whether natural selection can act on mutations that keep the parameters within the Arnold tongue and, therefore, do not change the invasion velocity.
-We were especially interested in the selection for higher dispersal or growth, which has been repeatedly observed in many species~\citep{ditmarsch:swarming, phillips:toad_acceleration, phillips:toad-theory, korolev:sectors}.
+Given that small changes in model parameters do not affect the velocities of locked fronts, we were interested to determine whether velocity locking affects species evolution.
+Specifically, we asked whether velocity locking eliminates the selection for higher dispersal or growth, which has been repeatedly observed in many species~\citep{ditmarsch:swarming, phillips:toad_acceleration, phillips:toad-theory, korolev:sectors}.
 To this purpose, we considered the competition between two genotypes with different dispersal rates~(the results for different growth rates were similar).

-The competition is described by an extension of Eq.~(\ref{eq:dsdt}) to two genotypes labeled by index~$\alpha$; for the resident,~$\alpha=1$ and, for the mutant~$\alpha=2$.
-This extended equation is most clearly formulated in terms of separate dispersal and growth steps:

-where~$t+1/2$ denotes the densities after the dispersal step.
-Because we assume that the growth rates of the genotypes are the same, the second equation leaves the relative frequencies of the genotypes unchanged.
-These frequencies do change under the action of the first equation because~$m^1\ne m^2$.
+The density of the genotypes are labeled~$c^{a}$, where~$a=1$ for the resident and~$a=2$ for the mutant.
+The update is divided into an intermediate migration step followed by a growth step, given by:

+where~$t+\tau$ denotes the intermediate step between $t$ and $t+1$, and $f(c)$ is the piecewise-linear growth map.
+The second equation implements growth in density while preserving the the ratio of resident and mutant from the migration step.

-We found that dispersal mutants can take over the population even though they have the same invasion velocity as the resident~(Fig.~\ref{fig:evolution}).
+We found that mutants with different dispersal rate can take over the population even though the mutant and the resident have identical invasion velocities~(Fig.~\ref{fig:evolution}).
 Similar to previous findings for CSCT models~\citep{korolev:arrest}, selection for both faster and slower dispersal was possible depending on the strength of the Allee effect.
 We therefore conclude that velocity locking does not arrest evolutionary dynamics in the expanding population.
-Velocity locking can nevertheless lead to unusual dynamics: Dispersal may slowly increase without any appreciable change in velocity until it reaches the plateau boundary, and the velocity suddenly jumps to a different plateau.
-Such behavior can be easily misinterpreted as an unusual genetic change or strong epistasis.